 Students awarded financial aid by Gustavus are required to report other financial assistance awarded to them, such as private scholarships or grants, to Financial Aid.
 Those scholarship or grants are included in the financial aid package offered and generally will replace unmet need, loans, or employment.

-All grants, scholarships, and loans administered by Gustavus are credited directly to the student’s account in the Finance Office.
+All grants, scholarships, and loans administered by Gustavus are credited directly to the student’s account in the Student Accounts Office.
 One half of the academic year award is credited to the student’s account for the fall semester and the other half for the spring semester.

 All student employment on campus is administered through the Financial Aid Office.
 Priority for placement is given to those students who were offered student employment in their financial aid packages.
 Students must certify their eligibility to work by presenting for review their original Social Security number card and a picture ID or Passport.

 If a student who is a recipient of financial aid (grants, scholarships, loans) withdraws from Gustavus before completing an academic term, some or all of the financial aid may have to be returned to the original funding sources.
 This return of funds is done before any potential refund to the student or parents.
 The return of funds is dictated by federal, state, and private organizations and Gustavus regulations and policies.

 More detailed descriptions of the refund and return policies are in the Gustavus Academic Bulletin as well as available from the Financial Aid Office.
 Any student who is considering withdrawing from Gustavus without completing the current academic term is strongly encouraged to meet with Doug Minter, Dean of Financial Aid, or Sara Orth, Director of Student Accounts, before proceeding with the withdrawal process.

 All students receiving financial aid must make satisfactory progress toward completion of a degree in order to maintain eligibility.
 The following standards apply: